Aviraj-Roy/ML-Fundamentals-fcc.org-/Theory.md

 Lambda is an ANONYMOUS Function
 Here, lambda is used to create the inner function in one line for the outer function.

+__**DAY 8**__
+A. Clustering
+Involves grouping of data points.
+Data points are in same group should have similar porperties and/or features.
+Basic Algorithm:-
+~1.
+Randomly pick K points to place K centroids.
+~2.
+Assign all of the data points to the centrods by distance.
+The closed centroid to a point is the one it is assigned to.
+~3.
+Average all of the points belonging to each centroid to find the middle of those clusters.
+Place the corresponding centroids into that position.
+~4.
+Reassign every point once again to the closest centroid.
+~5.
+Repeat steps 3-4 until no point changes which centroid it belongs to.

+B. Hidden Markov Models
+Finite set of states, each of which is associated with a (generally multidimensional) probability distribution[].
+Transitions mong the states are governed by a set of proobabilities called transiotion probabilities.
+A HMM works with probailities to predict future events or states.
+States: In each markov model we have a finite set of states.
+They could be something like "warm" and "cold".
+They are "hidden" within the model, which means we dont directly observe them.
+Observations: Each state has a particular outcome or observation associated with it based on a probability distribution.
+Transitions: Each state will have a probability defining the likelihood of transitioning to a different state.
+To create a HMM, we need:-
+~States
+~Observation Distribution
+~Transition Distribution

+__**DAY 9**__
+A. Neural Networks with TensorFlow